mikelawrence/WiFi-Septic-Controller/README.md

 Finally open the "Septic_WiFi_Controller.ino" project downloaded from GitHub.
 Update the necessary defines for your Wireless network and MQTT server settings see the [Code README](code/README.md) for more information.
 Now upload it just like the "WiFi101 FirmwareUpdater" example.
 All done!

 # Acknowledgments
-[Arduino](www.arduino.cc) kindly develops open source hardware an software which makes writing software for the board incredibly easy.
+[Arduino](www.arduino.cc) kindly develops open source hardware and software which makes writing software for the board incredibly easy.